zxb2945/Learn-CS-by-yourself/CSLecture/Ultimate AWS Certified Solutions Architect Associate AWS认证课程.md

 A consumer could call the ChangeMessageVisibility API to get more time(demo 没有展示，大概是关于编程层面了)

+> 例题
+>
+> A company hosts an application on multiple Amazon EC2 instances.
+The application processes messages from an Amazon SQS queue, writes to an Amazon RDS table, and deletes the message from the queue.
+Occasional duplicate records are found in the RDS table.
+The SQS queue does not contain any duplicate messages.
+What should a solutions architect do to ensure messages are being processed once only?
+>
+>  A. Use the CreateQueue API call to create a new queue.
+>
+>  B. Use the AddPermission API call to add appropriate permissions.
+>
+>  C. Use the ReceiveMessage API call to set an appropriate wait time.
+>
+> D. Use the ChangeMessageVisibility API call to increase the visibility timeout.

 ## 184 SQS - Dead Letter Queue

 If a cosumer fails to process a message within the Visibility Timeout...the message goes back to the queue!